 The basic requirement is that they are prepared to give up some of their autonomy in the interests of coming together as a coherent larger whole, and here the differences begin.

-In Mondragon it is obvious that commercial success has resulted from the synergy which comes from various co-ops working together In the UK the track record is very different: federations have achieved virtually nothing, and co-ops currently work in isolation with only loose trading links and occasional conferences.
+In Mondragon it is obvious that commercial success has resulted from the synergy which comes from various co-operatives working together In the UK the track record is very different: federations have achieved virtually nothing, and co-operatives currently work in isolation with only loose trading links and occasional conferences.

 Thus the willingness to divert funds and time into a federation, and to accept limits on autonomy in the interests of the greater whole is vastly different in the two countries.